-- 18. Phase out single-useplastics and modify manufacturing in order to reduce_packaging and phase out non-recoverable plastic materials. - 19.
+- 18. Phase out single-use plastics and modify manufacturing in order to reduce\packaging and phase out non-recoverable plastic materials. - 19.
+Urgently develop efficient strategies for achieveing the prevention and minimization of the generation of marine plastic litter, in particular from land based sources who represent 80% of the total input to the seas. - 20.
 Stop the production and use of plastic in non-recoverable items, such as microbeads in personal care products and cosmetics.